Milky Way And The Mud

 John Gilchrist, Simon Wooton, John Blair, Stewart McConnell

 We’re set up and ready to go, going our separate ways, I decided to head into the harbour beach and shoot back for the Milkyway.
-I was suddenly aware the “on button” for the camera wasn’t there … or at least not where is should be! using my phone torch the essential part of the camera was still evading me.
+I was suddenly aware the “on button” for the camera wasn’t there … or at least not where is should be! using my phone torch this essential part of the camera was still evading me.

 A very memorable, “enjoyable” night with friends and one of my photography highlights for 2022